shoniko/blog/content/posts/complexity.md

 One peculiar feature of self-organizations is that they have no "leaders".

 There are lots of cases of human self-organization.
 The whole concept of "free markets" is probably the biggest global experiment in that regard.
-But also perhaps an open source movement and bitcoin concept are all good examples cases of leader-less self-organizations.
+But also perhaps an open source movement and bitcoin are all good examples cases of leader-less self-organizations.

 As in animals, human self-organization produces incredibly powerful results.
 A human swarm intelligence can [predict the winners of Oscars, Kentucky Derby and Trump's 100 days approval rating](https://unanimous.ai/ai-wins-oscars/).
 It can also give us Linux, defeat Communism, establish a new digital world currency and much more.